TeoAndB/SocialGraphs_Project_Website/content/apps/graphs.md

 ![South Park Network - in and out degree distribution](/networks_img/in_out_degree_distr.png)

 Could this be?
-It seems that both the in- and the out- degree binings follow a power-law distribution!
+It seems that both the in- and the out- degree histograms follow a power-law distribution!
 In order to confirm, let's bin again the degree (in and out degrees combined) using the log-log scale:

 ![South Park Network - degree distribution](/networks_img/degree_bining.png)